 - 1/2 cup strawberries

-- First, preheat your oven to 350 degrees.
+- Preheat oven to 350 degrees.
 Grease a mini muffin tin and set aside.
-Mix together your sugar cookie dough (as described here), and form them into 24 equal size balls.
+Mix together your sugar cookie dough (as described here), and form into 24 equal size balls.
 For me, the right amount of dough was enough to fill my small cookie scoop about half-way.

 - Place each ball in a muffin cup and press it into the sides to form a mini "pie shell".
 Bake for 8-10 minutes.